AlpinYukseloglu/AlpinYukseloglu/_posts/2023-11-17-fee-credits.md

 ## Background

 Transaction fees play a crucial role in providing sybil resistance for blockchain protocols.
 More recently, they have also been treated as a [form of protocol revenue](https://ultrasound.money/), especially with the introduction of fee mechanisms that involve token burns such as [EIP-1559](https://eips.ethereum.org/EIPS/eip-1559).
-These two roles (sybil resistance and revenue) are often conflated, almost to the point of losing clarity which should be prioritized.
+These two roles (sybil resistance and revenue) are often conflated, almost to the point of losing clarity on which should be prioritized.
 Thus, it is important to decouple these two properties of fees to ensure that we are standing on solid ground when discussing fee-related mechanisms.

 To be clear: the primary goal of fees is to ensure the security and usability of the network.